bruvin-sky/atk.ObtuseClues/README.md

 * Added lamps along a dark rear path

-* Added a fireplace
+* Added a fireplace somewhere

-* Added a torch somewhere
+* Added a vision somewhere

 * Changed the shelf arrangement of some reels